SLCCEO/vixon3-main/README.md

-Notice: Unauthorized use of this project will be met with appropriate legal action.
+Notice: Use the project only under an active qualifying Patreon subscription, a separate paid source-code license, or written permission from Jeremiah_YT or VexonStudio.
+Unauthorized use may be met with a DMCA takedown request and other appropriate legal action.